junxit/us-congress-bills-114/metadata.md

 - 2016-01-28 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2016-01-28 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2016-01-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 354.
+- 2016-02-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S450)
+- 2016-02-01 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S450)